ibexa/documentation-developer/docs/guide/design_engine.md

   The order of themes within a design is important as it defines the fallback order.
   A design is identified with a name.
 One design can be used per SiteAccess.

-!!! caution

-    The templates contained in `app/Resources/views` will always override templates from a design theme.

 ## Configuration

 To define and use a design, you need to: